Neil Hamilton (politician): UK Independence Party

 In September 2011, Hamilton attended the annual conference of the UK Independence Party (UKIP).
 The party's leader Nigel Farage pledged to support him in the election for the National Executive Committee.
 Hamilton was elected to the committee on 1 November 2011.
 He later become deputy chairman of the party.
 Hamilton was demoted from his role as campaign director in April 2014.
 In the May 2014 local elections, he stood as a UKIP candidate in the St Mary's Park ward of Wandsworth London Borough Council and finished 8th of the 9 candidates with 396 votes.

+Member of the Senedd

+In the 2016 National Assembly for Wales election, Hamilton ran as UKIP's candidate for Carmarthen East and Dinefwr, receiving 3,474 votes (11.7%).

-In the elections for the National Assembly for Wales on 5 May 2016, he was elected as a Member of the National Assembly for Wales for the Mid and West Wales Region, one of seven UKIP candidates to win a seat through the Regional List system.
+He also stood as the lead candidate in the Mid and West Wales Region, becoming one of seven UKIP candidates to win a seat through the Regional List system.

 On 10 May 2016, UKIP's AMs voted him their leader in the Welsh Assembly, defeating Nathan Gill.
 The UKIP leader, Nigel Farage, criticised the move as an "unjust act of deep ingratitude".
 Hamilton dismissed Farage's criticism as "irrelevant", accused him of "throwing toys out of pram" and referred to him as "the MEP for the South East of England".
-In leaked emails, he was accused by UKIP's biggest donor, Arron Banks, of being a "corrupt old Tory".
-Nathan Gill subsequently left the UKIP group in the assembly to sit as an independent, resulting in Neil Hamilton becoming UKIP's Leader in Wales in September 2016.
-Hamilton was ousted as leader of UKIP in the National Assembly on 17 May 2018 and was replaced by Caroline Jones.